VidHatunsek/dnsthingymagikRPO/README.md

 This is my simple, barebones, **insecure** implementation of a simple DNS server meant for local use.
 The goal is to support RFC 1035, local records, ad blocking.

-For now it successfully recursively resolves A records.
+For now, it successfully recursively resolves A records.

-NOTE: TTLs are hardcoded for now
+Sends through correct TTL values.

 ## Testing